Read more

 About the author

 Surinder Virdi retired as a lecturer in construction at South and City College Birmingham.
-He worked as a structural engineer for a number of years before starting his teaching career in FE/HE.
+He worked as a structural engineer for many years before starting his teaching career in FE/HE.
 He works now as a visiting lecturer teaching L2/L3 mathematics, construction science and structural mechanics.

-Narinder Kaur Virdi worked as a biochemist for a number of years before becoming a trained teacher.
+Narinder Kaur Virdi worked as a biochemist for many years before becoming a trained teacher.
 She spent 15 years teaching literacy and numeracy at different levels and retired as Deputy Director (basic skills) from South and City College Birmingham.
 She works as a visiting lecturer.